 Closing the door to the house behind her, Habah went skipping to the store until she knew she was close enough for her mother to see her.
 Then she walked slowly like a civilized person.

 Today is a big day.
 Today they expect a delivery from the other side.
 When she was little, Habah thought “the other side” meant that place you came from when you were born and returned to when you died.
 Eventually she learned it meant just another earthy place, the one that they emigrated from long before she could remember.
 Ammu Dani said it lay oceans away.
 Now that she was older she understood that the packages they got each month were sent from dusty villages, places where prophets and angels had once walked unrecognized among men and women too preoccupied with worldly things.
 At least that’s what Laila had told her and what Habah believes.

 Laila and Habah are never able to predict what each month’s shipment will bring.
 It might be a rock or a crystal, a dried flower or a salted fish.
 It might be a dead saint’s relic: a hallowed piece of bone or lock of hair.
 Her mother treated whatever came with equal reverence when she made them at home in her display case.
 Once the shipment was of a Turkish coffee cup, etched gold on the outside and lined with the purest white china.
 It came with a golden spoon and sat on an old pock-marked ebony tray.
 The wonders flowed from east to west, month upon month, year after year.

-Habah arrived at the shop to find a large man holding a brown box tied with white string.
+Habah arrived at the shop to find a large man holding a package of rough cloth tied with white string.
 She wondered if it was their package.
 He looked down from his great height and smiled at her as if he knew her.
 Inside her mind, Habah talked to herself, “He has eyes like dark cocoa with a dash of warm cinnamon.”